carlex05/price-service/README.md

 Test results will be displayed in the console.

+You can find a postman collection to test this running service in the file `price-service.postman_collection.json`.

 ## API Documentation

 The application follows an **API First** approach, using an OpenAPI specification to define the API contract.
 The OpenAPI specification is located at `src/main/resources/price.yaml`.